suragch/mongol/README.md

 The `MongolRichText` widget takes a `TextSpan` widget just like a `RichText` widget does.
 (However, `WidgetSpan`s are not supported at this time.)
 Because of this you can style text using `TextStyle` as usual.
 The following image shows a few of the main options:

 ![](https://github.com/suragch/mongol/blob/master/example/supplemental/mongol_rich_text.png)

+You should use `MongolText.rich` in order to use the app's default Mongol font as described in the Setup section above. `MongolText.rich` creates a `MongolRichText` widget using the theme's default style.
+If you use `MongolRichText` directly, then you must specify a Mongolian font in the `TextSpan`'s `TextStyle`.

 ### MongolAlertDialog